ellipse2v/pytmThreatModeling/docs/technical_documentation/Technical_documentation.md

 -   **`MitreMapping` Class**: The central class that orchestrates the entire enrichment pipeline.
     -   **Initialization**: When instantiated, it pre-loads and processes several external data sources to build its mapping tables:
-        -   `CAPEC_VIEW_ATT&CK_Related_Patterns.csv`: This file provides the crucial link between CAPEC (Common Attack Pattern Enumeration and Classification) and MITRE ATT&CK techniques.
+        -   `capec_to_mitre_structured_mapping.json`: This file provides the crucial link between CAPEC (Common Attack Pattern Enumeration and Classification) and MITRE ATT&CK techniques.
 The module parses this to create a `capec_to_mitre_map`.
-        -   `stride_to_capec.json`: This file, generated by the `tooling/download_stride_mappings.py` script, maps each STRIDE category to a list of relevant CAPEC patterns.
+        -   `stride_to_capec.json`: This file maps each STRIDE category to a list of relevant CAPEC patterns.
         -   `d3fend.csv`: This file maps ATT&CK techniques to D3FEND countermeasures, providing defensive context.
+        -   `nist800-53-r5-mappings.xlsx`: This file maps ATT&CK techniques to NIST 800-53 R5 controls.
+        -   **`cis_to_mitre_mapping.json`**: This newly integrated file provides mappings from CIS Controls to MITRE ATT&CK techniques.
+It is generated by `tooling/cis_controls_parser.py` and includes the full name and a specific URL for each CIS control.

 -   **Automated Enrichment Pipeline**: The framework follows a systematic, multi-step process to map threats:
     1.  **STRIDE to CAPEC**: For a given threat, its STRIDE category (e.g., "Tampering") is used to look up a list of associated CAPEC patterns from the `stride_to_capec.json` data.
-    2.  **CAPEC to ATT&CK**: Each of a threat's associated CAPEC IDs is then used as a key in the `capec_to_mitre_map` (built from the `CAPEC_VIEW_ATT&CK_Related_Patterns.csv` file) to find a list of corresponding MITRE ATT&CK technique IDs.
+    2.  **CAPEC to ATT&CK**: Each of a threat's associated CAPEC IDs is then used as a key in the `capec_to_mitre_map` (built from the `capec_to_mitre_structured_mapping.json` file) to find a list of corresponding MITRE ATT&CK technique IDs.
     3.  **Description-Based Refinement (Secondary Mapping)**: In addition to the primary STRIDE-based mapping, the system also uses a set of regex patterns to find keywords directly within the threat's description (e.g., mapping the term "sql injection" directly to T1190).
 This acts as a secondary mechanism to catch highly specific threats or variations not covered by the broader STRIDE-to-CAPEC mapping.
     4.  **Aggregation and Uniqueness**: The techniques identified from both the primary (STRIDE-based) and secondary (description-based) mappings are combined, and duplicates are removed to produce a final, unique list of enriched MITRE ATT&CK techniques for the threat.
     5.  **D3FEND Countermeasures**: Finally, the identified ATT&CK techniques are cross-referenced with the D3FEND data to attach relevant countermeasures and mitigations.

-This chained approach ensures that the threat analysis is not based on simple keyword matching alone, but is grounded in the structured relationships between STRIDE, CAPEC, and ATT&CK, providing a more accurate and context-rich analysis.
+    6.  **NIST Controls**: The identified ATT&CK techniques are also cross-referenced with the NIST data to attach relevant NIST 800-53 R5 controls.
+    7.  **CIS Controls**: The identified ATT&CK techniques are now also cross-referenced with the `cis_to_mitre_mapping.json` data to attach relevant CIS Controls.

 ```mermaid
 graph TD